Tim Russert: Personal life

 Russert met Maureen Orth at the 1980 Democratic National Convention; they married in 1983 at the Basilica de San Miguel in Madrid, Spain.
 Orth has been a special correspondent for Vanity Fair since 1993.

 Russert delivered the 2007 Washington University in St. Louis commencement speech.

 Their son, Luke, graduated from Boston College in 2008.
 He hosted the XM Radio show 60/20 Sports with James Carville, and was an intern with ESPN's Pardon the Interruption and NBC's Late Night with Conan O'Brien.
 On July 31, 2008, NBC News announced that Luke Russert would serve as an NBC News correspondent covering the youth perspective on the 2008 United States presidential election.

 The Russert family lived in northwest Washington, D.C., and also spent time at a vacation home on Nantucket Island, where Tim served on the board of several non-profit organizations.
 In an interview in the 2010 documentary Mister Rogers & Me, he spoke of his admiration for his friend Fred Rogers, host of the iconic PBS children's program "Mister Rogers' Neighborhood" whom he and his family met on Nantucket.

 Russert, a devout Catholic, said many times he had made a promise to God to never miss Sunday Mass if his son were born healthy.
 In his writing and in his news reporting, Russert spoke openly and fondly of his Catholic school education and of the role of the Catholic Church in his life.
 He was an outspoken supporter of Catholic education on all levels.
 Russert said that his father, a sanitation worker who never finished high school, "worked two jobs all his life so his four kids could go to Catholic school, and those schools changed my life."
 He also spoke warmly of the Catholic nuns who taught him.
 "Sister Mary Lucille founded a school newspaper and appointed me editor and changed my life," he said.
 Teachers in Catholic schools "taught me to read and write, but also how to tell right from wrong."

 Russert also contributed his time to numerous Catholic charities.
 He was particularly devoted and concerned for the welfare of street kids in the United States and children who died from street violence.
 He told church workers attending the 2005 Catholic Social Ministry Gathering that "if there's an issue that Democrats, Republicans, conservatives and liberals can agree on, it's our kids."

 Shortly before his death, he had an audience with Pope Benedict XVI.

+Russert shared a friendship with musician Jimmy Buffett.
+The day after Russert's death, June 14, 2008, Buffett dedicated his final encore song to Russert's wife and son: "I'm going to send this song out tonight to my dear friend, Maureen Orth, and Luke Russert for the passing of my dear friend, Tim, who was a great guy and a great Parrothead, and...
+I think all you do in situations like that is you carry on the way you know they would want you to do it.
+This show is for Tim tonight."